 '''

-srvctl add service -db db_unique_name -service service_name
+srvctl add service -db db_unique_name -service service_name_list

 -update {-preferred_list | -available available_list} [-force]

 [-verbose]

 '''

-The following table lists and describes all the srvctl add service parameters and whether they can be used when adding a service to either an Oracle RAC database or noncluster database.
+The following table lists and describes all the srvctl add service parameters and whether they can be used when adding a service to either an Oracle RAC database or non-cluster database.

-Table A-74 srvctl add service Command Parameters
+Table A-78 srvctl add service Command Parameters

-Parameter Description -db db_unique_name Unique name for the database. -service service_name The service_name.service_domain should be unique within the cluster unless you want to spread connections across multiple databases that offer the same service.
+Parameter Description -db db_unique_name Unique name for the database. -service service_name_list The service_name.service_domain should be unique within the cluster unless you want to spread connections across multiple databases that offer the same service.
 If you do not specify the service domain as part of the service name (such as sales.example.com), then the DB_DOMAIN database attribute is appended to the service name.
+You can specify one service or several services in a comma-delimited list.
 Note: The -service parameter has a 4 kilobyte (KB) limit for its value.
 Therefore, the total length of the names of all services assigned to an instance cannot exceed 4 KB. -eval Use this parameter to hypothetically evaluate the impact of the command on the system.
 Note: You can only use this parameter with a policy-managed service. -edition edition_name The initial session edition of the service.
 When an edition is specified for a service, all subsequent connections that specify the service use this edition as the initial session edition.
 However, if a session connection specifies a different edition, then the edition specified in the session connection is used for the initial session edition.
 SRVCTL does not validate the specified edition name.
 During connection, the connect user must have USE privilege on the specified edition.
-If the edition does not exist or if the connect user does not have USE privilege on the specified edition, then an error is raised. - sql_translation_profil e profile_name Use this parameter to specify a SQL translation profile for a service that you are adding after you have migrated applications from a non-Oracle database to an Oracle database.
+If the edition does not exist or if the connect user does not have USE privilege on the specified edition, then an error is raised. sql_translation_profi le profile name Use this parameter to specify a SQL translation profile for a service that you are adding after you have migrated applications from a non-Oracle database to an Oracle database.
 This parameter corresponds to the SQL translation profile parameter in the DBMS_SERVICE service attribute.
-Notes: Before using the SQL translation feature, you must migrate all server-side application objects and data to the Oracle database. • Use the srvctl config service command to display the SQL translation profile.
+Notes: Before using the SQL translation feature, you must migrate all server-side application objects and data to the Oracle database.
+Use the srvctl config service command to display the SQL translation profile.